Dropping a Course

 Course drops processed during the first six weeks of a long term will receive an automatic W grade, which is a non-punitive grade.
 After the first six weeks, the instructor will recommend either a grade of W or a grade of WF on the drop form.
 Failure to submit a completed and signed drop form by the published deadline will cause the student to receive an F.

 Refer to the academic calendar for drop deadlines.

-Students wishing to drop all classes and withdraw from the University must initiate a formal withdrawal through the Student Life Office.
+Students wishing to drop all classes and withdraw from the University for the term must initiate a formal withdrawal through the online Withdraw Request.

 There is an Add/Drop fee assessed for each drop processed after the term starts, excluding withdrawals.